 There is a shared BBQ for the Grand Fir Room, The Silver Birch Room, The Mountain Alder Room.
 The Grand Fir Suite has a BBQ.
 There is not a BBQ for the micro cabins.

 What are the house rules?

-All the detailed house rules can be found in our Terms & Conditions but here are some of the more common ones: No additional guests, no daytime visitors without written permission, no pets, smoking is allowed in designated areas, no parties, no illegal activities, abide by quiet hours, no excessive drinking or marijuana use.
+All the detailed house rules can be found in our Terms & Conditions but here are some of the more common ones: No additional guests, no daytime visitors without written permission, no pets, smoking is allowed in designated outdoor areas, no parties, no illegal activities, abide by quiet hours, no excessive drinking or marijuana use.

 Are the units all separate buildings?

 The Micro-Cabins are separate buildings.
-The Silver Birch Room, The Mountain Alder Room, The Grand Fir Room, and The Grand Fir Suite are located on the main and loft levels of the main building.
+The Silver Birch Room, The Mountain Alder Room, The Grand Fir Room, and The Grand Fir Suite are located on the main floor of the primary building.
 The host residence is located on the basement level.

 What are the outside quiet hours?